Motithang Higher Secondary School

 Motithang Higher Secondary School (Dzongkha: མུ་ཏིག་ཐང་འབྲིང་རིམ་སློབ་གྲྭ་གོང་མ) is a government high school in the capital city of Thimphu, Bhutan.
 It was established in the year 1975.
 Motithang translates to The Meadow of Pearls in English.

-Mr KP Nayar was the first principal of the school (formerly known as Thimphu School).
+Mr Aparesh Dhar was the first principal of the school (formerly known as Motithang Central School).

 Location

 It is located 1 mile north of the main city, in Motithang.

 The school shares its border with Jigme Namgyel lower secondary school.

 Academic Session

 For all the government school in Bhutan, the academic year is February–December.
 The two weeks summer break commences from first day of July.

 Houses

 The school named each of their houses after the current King of Bhutan, His Majesty Jigme Khesar Namgyel Wangchuck as a mark of utmost respect.
 They are: